KDE/kjournald/README.md

 This project aims to provide an abstraction of the systemd's journald API in terms of QAbstractItemModel classes.
 The main purpose is to ease the integration of journald into Qt based applications (both QML and QtWidget).

-Additional to the library, the project provides a reference implementation of the API, called "journald-browser" which might provide value of itself.
+Additional to the library, the project provides a reference implementation of the API, called `kjournaldbrowser` which might provide value of itself.
 The focus though is the library's API.

 ## License
 - SPDX-License-Identifier: LGPL-2.1-or-later OR MIT